author of Wait But Why considers himself

 There were times (still are) when this thing I needed to do was boring.
 Repetitive.
 Instead of choosing to get frustrated and stop doing it, I make a little game out of it.
 I also change something about the way I look at the project so that it looks more appealing to me.

 How much can you accomplish in 20 minutes?
 All of a sudden, you’re in control and having fun.
 You’re in your groove.
-You are so involved in the flow of this project you don’t have time to stop.
+You are so involved in the flow of this project you don’t have time to procrastinate.

 WOW!
 What a rush.